Ayana Lewis, Esq., Executive Director

 In 2012, Ayana earned her J.D. from the University of Pennsylvania Law School, as well as a certificate in cross-sector innovation from UPenn’s School of Social Policy & Practice.
 While in law school, as Community Liaison of Penn Law’s Leaders in Education Advocacy and Reform Network (LEARN), Ayana developed a special education awareness program for parents of children with learning disabilities.
 She received her B.A. in sociology from Spelman College in 2006.
 Ayana and her husband Michael Lewis spend much of their free time chasing after their spunky, fearless four-year-old daughter, Zala Lewis.

 Anjela Alvarado has an extensive background serving the Greater Philadelphia region through a variety of non-profit organizations including Junior Achievement, The Enterprise Center and The Marriott Foundation.
-Her experience includes recruiting early literacy volunteers to serve as reading coaches, training high school students living with disabilities to enter the workforce, and coordinating large scale volunteer events to serve local schools, shelters, and other non-profit agencies.
+Her experience includes training high school students living with disabilities to enter the workforce, and coordinating large scale volunteer events to serve local schools, and other non-profit agencies.
 Anjela graduated from the Fox School of Business at Temple University with a bachelor’s degree in Marketing.
 She later continued her studies at Temple earning a master’s degree in Social Work with a focus on Community and Policy Arenas.

 Anjela has partnered with the District in many of her prior roles so she is happy to bring her work full circle by joining OSP.
-As a Philly native and Girls’ High alum she is proud to continue her work increasing access to opportunities for students in the region.
-In her spare time Anjela enjoys spending time with her 2 high-spirited daughters, her husband, and her doggie.
-When she finds the time she’d like to finish some of the many books in her library, learn to become a better cook, and take dance lessons.
+Her work primarily focuses on engaging corporate partners with schools, coordinating a black male mentoring program, and co-leading the External Partners subcommittee for the District’s Equity Coalition.
+Anjela is Philly native and Girls’ High alum.
+In her spare time she enjoys spending time with her 2 high-spirited daughters, her husband, and her doggies.
+When she finds the time, she’d like to finish some of the many books in her library, learn to become a better cook, and take dance lessons.

 Born and raised in south Philadelphia, Marianna is committed to embracing her story as a first-generation college graduate and daughter of refugees.
 She is a product of the Philadelphia School District, with a proud background as an alumna of Central High School (Go 273!) and G.W.
 Childs Elementary School.
 Marianna spent much of her youth participating in various school-based partnerships like the many connected to OSP, to which she attributes as a big factor in her academic success and desire to serve the Philadelphia community.